 Methods 1.
 Exposure: 24-hour movement behaviours

-(1)(2,3)(4)After mailing the devices to participants, researchers initiated recording two days later at 10 am to continuously record activity at a sampling rate of 100Hz (1Hz is one sample per second) with a dynamic range of ±8g over seven consecutive days (1).
+From participants who provided a valid e-mail address at baseline, 236, 507 (47.1%) were invited to wear an accelerometer for seven days between February 2013 and December 2015.
+Researchers chose participant email addresses at random, except for those in the North West region to avoid overburdening participants who had already been recruited into trials for other new projects.
+A total of 103,706 participants (20.6%) agreed to wear the accelerometer, and 99,608 provided sufficient quality data for analysis (1).
+Participants wore an Axivity AX3 triaxial accelerometer on the wrist.
+The device performs similarly in estimating acceleration on multi-axis shake tests to the GENEActiv device used in other large, population-based cohort studies, including Whitehall II and Pelotas cohorts (2,3).
+The triaxial devices are validated with high precision in pre-living conditions for estimating activity and total energy expenditure, showing strong agreement and low population-level bias (~6%) compared with gold standard measures (doubly labelled water) in adults (4).
+After mailing the devices to participants, researchers initiated recording two days later at 10 am to continuously record activity at a sampling rate of 100Hz (1Hz is one sample per second) with a dynamic range of ±8g over seven consecutive days (1).
 Researchers asked participants to continue with normal daily activities during the recording period and always to wear the device, including while sleeping or bathing.
 Participants then returned the devices to a coordinating centre in pre-paid postage envelopes after the recording period.

 Doherty et al. (1) processed the raw accelerometer data using protocols described in detail elsewhere (1).
 They calibrated raw accelerometer signals to local gravity (1g) to ensure consistent outputs from different devices under similar conditions and removed sensor noise.
 To derive movement intensity, they calculated Euclidean Norm Minus One (ENMO), by subtracting one gravitational unit (1g) from the vector magnitude of acceleration across three axes, the Euclidean norm.
 They defined non-wear time as periods where the standard deviation of all three axes was <13 milli-g for periods of ≥60 minutes and imputed non-wear time using data from similar time of day vector magnitudes and intensity distributions.
 Participants were excluded from the analysis if they had <72 hours of recording (n = 6,978) or poor-quality data (n = 120) to improve the reliability of estimates.

-We followed protocols of previous studies (4–6) to define sedentary behaviour, light, and moderate-to-vigorous activity over 5-second epochs as ENMO values of ≤30 milli-g (minus self-reported sleep duration), >30 milli-g and <125 milli-g and ≥125 milli-g, respectively.
+We followed protocols of previous studies (4–6) to define sedentary behaviour, light, and moderate-to-vigorous activity over 5-second epochs as averaged ENMO values of ≤30 milli-g (minus self-reported sleep duration), >30 milli-g and <125 milli-g and ≥125 milli-g, respectively.
 We derived the sleep duration variable from a touchscreen questionnaire that participants completed at baseline.
 The questionnaire asked: "About how many hours sleep do you get in every 24 hours? (please include naps)".
 The questionnaire automatically rejected responses of less than 1 or over 23 and asked participants to confirm responses of <3 or >12.